neuralmagic/deepsparse/logging-sdk/README.md

      />
 </p>

 There are many types of downstream monitoring tasks that ML teams may want to perform.
-Some are easier to do (such as looking at system performance) and some are harder (looking at model accuracy requires manually labeling some data afterwards).
+The difficulty of the tasks varies from relatively easy (simple system performance analysis ) to challenging (assessing the accuracy of the system in the wild by manually labeling the input data distribution post-factum).
 Examples include:
 - **System performance:** what is the latency/throughput of a query?
 - **Data quality:** is there an error in the model pipeline?
 - **Data distribution shift:** are the inputs and outputs from the system expected?